ludo67100/MFDeltaLat/README.md

 ### 4. Run the scripts in Spyder
 Simply copy/paste of open scripts file (.py) in Spyder and set *** mainDataDir *** path with the location of SOURCE_DATA folder in your machine.

+### 5. To run the NEST simulation
+create an environnement and install NEST
+> conda create --name ENVNAME -c conda-forge nest-simulator